How to Spend a Week in Tuscany - A Local’s Itinerary

 Now do some more art-gazing, along with a late lunch and the best people watching in Florence, from the terrace of Rivoire or one of the other cafes on the airy Piazza della Signoria.

 This center of city government, with the Palazzo Vecchio, the Medici’s stronghold, on one side, is filled with statuary - a line-up that includes city fathers, Greek gods, and a copy of Michelangelo’s David.
-The original of the city’s most famous sculpture is in the Academia, your next stop.
+After checking out the square and the statues, it’s time to see the most famous sculpture in the city, the original statue of David, which is housed in the Accademia Gallery, your next stop.

-After seeing the David, make the five minute walk over to Piazza San Marco.
-Here you’ll encounter another artistic genius, Fra Angelico, in the monks’ cells, the cloisters and chapter house of a former convent that now comprise the Museo Nazionale di San Marco.
+After touring the gallery and seeing the original David, make the five minute walk over to Piazza San Marco.
+Here you’ll encounter another artistic genius, Fra Angelico, in the monks’ cells, the cloisters, and chapter house of a former convent that now comprise the Museo Nazionale di San Marco.

 The good natured Dominican friar found time between his duties caring for the poor to cover the walls with magnificent frescos depicting religious scenes meant to inspire prayer and contemplation.